NATURAL RESOURCES POLICE OFFICER CANDIDATE

 6. Natural Resources Police employees serve a two-year probation period beginning with entry on duty in this classification.

 Applicants who meet the minimum qualifications will be scheduled to a take a functional fitness assessment test.
-Those applicants that pass the functional fitness assessment test will be scheduled to take a Pass/Fail written test.
+Those applicants who pass the functional fitness assessment test will be scheduled to take a Pass/Fail written test.
 Those applicants who pass the written test will continue through the selection process and applicants will be subject to a comprehensive background investigation which will include:

 Medical and psychological examinations